coopdevs/devenv/README.md

 ## Execution

-To run the `devenv` script you need to create a `.devenv` configuration file in your project directory containing the following variables:
+To run the `devenv` script you need to create a `.devenv` configuration file in your project directory.
+You can run the `init` command to generate it containing the following variables:

 ```
 # <PROJECT_PATH>/.devenv file